mehdisafavi/flyMe/README.md

 flyMe
 =====
-by this jquery plug in you can realy fly to bookmark id! in addition to licence ,please send me an email about your project to msafavy@gmail.com
+by this jquery plug in you can realy fly to bookmark id! if you like it . send me your offers : msafavy@gmail.com